wpfleger96/Calculator/README.md

  4. (40 points) Write a report analyzing the time complexity of each <code>Math</code>
     implementation.
 Give the time function and complexity class (using Big-O) for each method.
 Compare both implementation and write a sentence or two explaining the trade-offs between the two implementations.
+This report should be formatted using Markdown (similar to the contents of this README file) and saved in the
+    <code>REPORT.md</code> file.

  5. (10 points) Ensure that your code is properly documented using inline comments as necessary.
 In general, you should describe in regular terms what it is the